makeruniverse/docs/docs/projects/projects.md

 Hey Makers.

-Talk to us about your project ideas!
-Not only do we support you on your journey, but we are also turning your project into video tutorials so that future students can re-build your ideas:
+Talk to our Head of Maker Universe [@holger.rhinow](../team/team.md) about your project ideas!

+Not only do we support you on your journey, but we are also turning your project into video tutorials.
+That way, future students can re-build your ideas:

 [256 Pixels Project by Luca](./projects/256-pixels-project.md)